Heraion of Perachora: Temple of Hera Limenaia

-Around 75 m east of the cistern lie the remains of a structure that dates perhaps to the 6th century BCE.
-During excavation a bronze bull was discovered, inscribed with Sikyonian letters and dating to the end of the 6th century BCE.
+Around 75 m east of the cistern lie the remains of a structure that dates perhaps to the 6th century BC.
+During excavation a bronze bull was discovered, inscribed with Sikyonian letters and dating to the end of the 6th century BC.
 There was a hearth at the centre of the building.
 It may have been a house-temple or a dining room, as evidenced by spits for roasting meat found inside.
 Many diagrams and reconstructions of this structure show a door in the western side-wall; the gap in the stones, however, may have been created by a trial trench dug by an earlier excavator.

 The "Temple of Hera Limenaia" was named by the original excavator, Payne, on the basis of an apparent inscribed dedication to "Hera Limenaia."
 For some time, scholars supposed that two separate cult centers existed at Perachora.
 John Salmon, inter alia, has argued convincingly that Hera's cult title at Perachora was Akraia, while Limenaia was a secondary epithet.
 More recently, Blanche Menadier has compared the epithet Limenaia to the Homeric epithet Leukolenos, also attested epigraphically at Perachora.